 1. Use an expense tracking app

-Knowledge is power, and expense tracking apps give you plenty of knowledge about your spending.
-Look for an app that allows you to easily track every last penny that you spend throughout the course of the day, like the aptly named Track Every Coin, as well as Expensify and Cashbook Expense tracker.
+Knowledge is power, and money management apps give you plenty of knowledge about your spending.
+Look for an app that allows you to track every last penny that you spend throughout the course of the day such as Track Every Coin, Expensify and Cashbook Expense.

 Read more about essential personal finance apps for entrepreneurs here.

 2. Try text message banking

 Many banks offer text message service that allows you to text in a numerical message and immediately get a return text with a snapshot of your account balances and transactions.
 Seeing your expenses in real-time helps you make on-the-spot spending adjustments so you can keep your spending in line.
 Sound new?
 It’s not–the Times reported on the service back in 2010.

 Be an expense detective and analyze your spending to check for patterns.
 When you see a lot of your money going into a certain type of expense, this gives you the information you need to make adjustments in that area.
 For instance, if an analysis shows that 40 percent of your daily spending goes to food-on-the-go, you know where to focus your budget cuts.

 4. Check and recheck your credit card use

 Most people wait for their statement to come in at the end of the month, and only see their spending then.
 Make it a habit to check online several times a week to check on what you’ve spent on your credit cards.
 Seeing the balance rise is likely to help squelch the desire to spend more.

 It takes 524 burpees to work off one large fries from McDonald’s.
 Shocked?
 Now let’s apply that to your finances.
 As you make purchases throughout the day, stop and determine how long it takes you to make enough money to cover the cost of each purchase.
 If you determine, for instance, that a new pair of shoes will cost you a day of work you may consider curbing your spending.
 Or at lease, take on a few side hustles for your splurges.